 Zachary Levi began the panel with storming confidence while addressing the crowd.
 He immediately began answering questions from fans.
-Many of the questions referred to his previous roles as an actor in various geeky productions.
+Many questions referred to his previous roles as an actor in various geeky productions.

 One fan asked what his most embarrassing moment on any set he’s filmed for has been.

-While laying in bed, fatigue creeping over Levi more and more every minute, he literally fell asleep in the middle of the take, in front of the cast and crew with the cameras rolling.
+While laying in bed, fatigue creeping over Levi more and more every minute, he fell asleep in the middle of the take, in front of the cast and crew with the cameras rolling.

-Though he was asleep, he was in the stage of sleep where he was still aware of everything around him, and still asleep.
+Though he was asleep, he was in the stage of sleep where he was still aware of everything around him and still asleep.

 After realizing what was happening, he jumped up from his half-slumber and immediately began his scripted line.

 Out of confusion, the crew quietly questioned what Levi did.
 After he awakened, the surprise left, and the crew became positively impressed with Levi’s so-called “acting skills”.
 Levi and his co-star laughed about it after the scene was finished.